-Dr. Wolf has testified before committees of the U.S. Congress five times and before committees of state legislatures 16 times.
-He has been interviewed on National Public Radio four times and on state-affiliated Public Radio four times.
+Dr. Wolf has testified before committees of the U.S. Congress five times and before committees of state legislatures 19 times.
+He has been interviewed on National Public Radio or state-affiliated Public Radio nine times.
 His school choice research has been discussed on ABC World News Tonight, the CNN Morning Show, MSNBC, Fox News Special Report, The News Hour, CSPAN, ABC's Larry Elders Radio Show, The New Republic, US News and World Report, The Economist, The Atlantic, Washington Monthly, The Daily Caller, The Chronicle of Higher Education, Lingua Franca, The New York Times Review of Books, The Washington Post, The Washington Times, The Chicago Tribune, The New York Times, USA Today, The Wall Street Journal, Education Week, The International Herald Tribune, The Sunday Times of London, The New York Sun, The Milwaukee Journal-Sentinel, The Houston Chronicle, The New Orleans Times-Picayune, The St. Paul Pioneer Press, The St. Cloud Daily Times, The Arkansas Democrat-Gazette and many other media venues.
 Education Week consistently ranks him among the most influential education policy academics.

 Private school choice, public charter schools, public school chioce, special education, organizational leadership

 EDRE 6213/ESRM 6613 Program Evaluation and Research Design